-+ Data collection for 2018 and 2019 is only partially complete.
-Italicized estimates may change in the future if more reports of deaths are received.
++ Data collection for 2018, 2019, and 2020 is only partially complete.
+The corresponding estimates for these 3 most recent years are shown in italics to emphasize the possibility of change in the future if more reports of deaths are received.